-To find out more about Care Corner Singapore, please click here.
+To find out more about SUSS, please click here.

 Established in 2017, the TP-Octava Foundation Scholarship is available to Singaporean students from lower income families who are enrolled in the Diploma course at Temasek Polytechnic’s School of Informatics and IT.
 Recipients of the scholarship need not serve a bond.